 Update the MiSTer

-Copy the PSX core to media/fat/_Console/
+Copy the PSX core to /media/fat/_Console/

-Make SD card directory /media/fat/games/PSX/
+Make the SD card directory /media/fat/games/PSX/

-Add/Copy BIOS “SCPH1001.bin” to the new PSX directory.
-Rename it to “bios.rom”.
+Add/copy the BIOS file SCPH1001.bin to the new PSX directory.
+Rename it to bios.rom.

 Add/Copy bin/cue files to PSX directory.